benwzj/benwzj.github.io/_posts/2024-02-03-timeout-javascript.md

   }
 }
 ```
-It is still call recursion.
+It is still called recursion, or called nested setTimeout.
 But their implement is different.

 ## Understand the execution order